 For specific requirements and subject preferences for each course, see course requirements.
 See also the website of the College(s) you’re considering applying to for any particular subject preferences.*

 If your first language isn't English, see also our English language requirements.

 Cambridge applicants are usually studying four or five AS Levels in Year 12 and we normally expect good A grades in relevant subjects.
+Admissions Tutors look at the average performance across an applicant’s three best/most relevant AS Level subjects (students aren’t required to achieve 90 per cent or above in all modules).
 Applicants taking five subjects won't be at an advantage compared with those taking four.

 All applicants are asked to report (in the Supplementary Application Questionnaire) the results of all AS and A Level modules taken to date, whether certificated or not.
 Colleges won't make unconditional offers on the basis of AS Level grades alone.

 Most applicants are studying three or four A Level subjects.
 This is usually sufficient to show breadth of interests and ability to manage a range of differing academic tasks.
 We’d rather applicants develop broader and deeper knowledge of the subjects most relevant/closest to their chosen course than accumulate additional A Levels.
 For advice about suitable subject choices see our course requirements section.

 The typical conditional A Level offer for arts subjects and for Psychological and Behavioural Sciences for 2015 entry will be A*AA.